BramVanroy/bicorpus-preprocessing/README.rst

 This repository aims to preprocess a given parallel corpus in parallel so that it meets a specfic set of requirements.
 The tool is capable of **removing** sentences

-- that contain less than `n` and/or more than `m` tokens;
+- that contain less than :code:`n` and/or more than :code:`m` tokens;
 - where the ratio of number of tokens between source and target sentence is larger than expected;
 - that are duplicates of other sentences in a white-space agnostic manner.
 This means that even if one sentence contains the same tokens as another one but more white-space characters, they will still be seen as duplicates.
 The first encountered duplicate will be kept;
 - that are not written in an expected language (language detection happens through fasttext_ and/or are not given high enough predicted probability.
 Fasttext predicts the language of given input text and assigns a probability value.
 If the probability is not larger than or equal to a given value, a sentence can be discarded.

 In addition, the output can be tokenized when requested.
 Pre/postprocessing scripts are available to either construct a bicorpus from two separate parallel files, or to deconstruct a given bicorpus into separate files.